-Council in the last reporting period has received nil applications under the Government Information Public Access Act.
+Council received nil applications in the reporting period under the Government Information Public Access Act.

 Obligations under the GIPA Act

 1. Review of proactive release program - Clause 7(a)

 Under section 7 of the GIPA Act, Council must review its program for the release of government information to identify the kinds of information that can be made publicly available.
 This review must be undertaken at least once every 12 months.